vercel/modelfusion/README.md

 - **Type inference and validation**: ModelFusion infers TypeScript types wherever possible and to validates model responses.
 - **Observability and logging**: ModelFusion provides an observer framework and out-of-the-box logging support.
 - **Resilience and Robustness**: ModelFusion ensures seamless operation through automatic retries, throttling, and error handling mechanisms.
+- **Server**: ModelFusion provides a Fastify plugin that exposes a ModelFusion flow as a REST endpoint that uses server-sent events.

 ## Quick Install